magepal/magento2-custom-shipping-rate/README.md

 [![Total Downloads](https://poser.pugx.org/magepal/magento2-customshippingrate/downloads)](https://packagist.org/packages/magepal/magento2-customshippingrate)
 [![Latest Stable Version](https://poser.pugx.org/magepal/magento2-customshippingrate/v/stable)](https://packagist.org/packages/magepal/magento2-customshippingrate)

 Our Magento 2 custom shipping method extension provides two essential functionality for Magento store owner to fully take control of there store shipping options by providing the ability to quickly add custom shipping rates to both admin order creation or frontend customer.
+So weather your are using United States Postal Services, United Parcel Service, Federal Express, DHL or any other carriers, our Magento2 shipping extension make it easy to quickly create flat fee shipping rates.

+### New Package Tracking Extension
 Want to add FedEx, UPS, USPS or DHL order package tracking to your Magento store?
 Learn more about our [Order Package Tracking for Magento 2](https://www.magepal.com/order-shipment-tracking-for-magento-2.html) extension.
 Improve your average customer acquisition cost by upselling more products and services to each customer.

 ### Custom Shipping Rate for Admin Order